thousandeyes/thousandeyes-sdk-python/thousandeyes-sdk-usage/docs/UsageApi.md

 Get enterprise agent usage

 This endpoint returns the organization's enterprise agents usage for a specific time period, or the curent billing cycle if no time period is specified.
-In the `/v7/usage` API, a shared entprise agent's usage is reported in the account group where the agent was created (i.e Primary Account Group).
+In the `/v7/usage` API, a shared enterprise agent's usage is reported in the account group where the agent was created (i.e Primary Account Group).
 However in this API, the shared agent's usage is distributed among all the account groups where the tests are running on the particular agent.
 This API is also only available to customers on usage based pricing model.

 ### Example